ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 {{% mefigure "images/1882-07-21-batavia-daily-news.png" "Jul 21, 1882, The Batavia Daily News via newspapers.com" "400" %}}
 <footer>
-This was an entry in the "Corfu Mentions." column for "Corfu, June 20" the date is presumably a mis-print.
+The entry above appeared in the "Corfu Mentions." column for "Corfu, June 20" the date is presumably a mis-print.
 </footer>
 {{% /mefigure %}}